always-paper-hands/wallet_manager/README.md

 # Wallet Manager
 Simple tool for creating and managing EVM accounts
+2 modules:
+- Create a batch of seed phrases with 1, 2 and more pairs of address-key
+- Get public addresses from private keys

 ## Usage
 1. Run the following command in terminal to install necessary Python packages